Snowfork/snowbridge/parachain/README.md

 To view the parachain logs, open another terminal and view the `200.log` file.
 Note that it will take several minutes for the parachain to start producing blocks.

-## Interacting with the chain

-You can interact with a development chain using our [webapp](https://polkaeth-substrate.netlify.app).
-Its an instance of the Polkadot-JS webapp with the necessary configuration to interact with our development chain.

 ### Custom Types

 For interacting with our chain using the Polkadot-JS API, you'll need to supply these custom types: